Urs-Bruelhart/vault-technical-intro/docs/index.md

 Vault was designed to address the security needs of modern applications.
 It differs from the traditional approach by using:

 * Identity based rules allowing security to stretch across network perimeters
-* Dynamic, short lived credentials that are rotated frequently
+* Dynamic, short lived credentials that can be generated on demand
 * Individual accounts to maintain provenance (tie action back to entity)
 * Credentials and Entities that can easily be invalidated